ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Callback.md

 A callback is a user provided function that a user may pass to an API.
 The callback allows the API to execute the user’s code in its own context.

 This is the technical reference for callbacks.
-You should read the [introduction to callbacks on the overview page](/docs/v5.6/reference/platform-overview.html#callbacks) first to understand how to use them.
+You should read the [Callbacks](/docs/v5.6/reference/platform-overview.html#callbacks) section of the [Platform Overview](/docs/v5.6/reference/platform-overview.html) first for deeper insight into their use.

 ### Callback class reference